ExpertSupport/doc-workflow/setting-up-angular.md

 1. `git push` (You’ll get an error the first time you try this if you don’t have a branch on GitHub that mirrors this one you’re working on.
 Just use the command that the error suggests.)

-_Note_: Always view your work in the browser to make sure nothing breaks from your edits.
-As you work, toggle over to Chrome frequently so that if the page does break, you know which edit might have caused the issue.
+_Note: Always view your work in the browser to make sure nothing breaks from your edits.
+As you work, toggle over to Chrome frequently so that if the page does break, you know which edit might have caused the issue._